-- 1. Game should have 4th graders (10 years old) be the core demographic - 2.
-User interface must have a landing page - a.
+- 1. Game should have 4th grade (10 years old) math students who are currently studying basic multiplication tables be the core demographic - 2.
 User Interface must provide the user the ability to start a new game - 3.
 User interface must have a screen displaying the tic-tac-toe board - a.
-When it is the given user's turn, a message on the screen must be displayed signifying it is your turn. - b. the user interface must display a simple math problem on the screen (two numbers between 0-10 multiplied together) and the user will be provided an input area to submit their answer to the problem - i.
-Players who answer correctly are given the opportunity to make a single move on the tic-tac-toe board - ii.
-Players who fail to answer a question correctly will be given a new problem - iii.
-If the user fails to answer 3 questions correctly, the questions must be recycled - c.
-For every question a user answers correctly, their accuracy is locally stored - i.
-Accuracy should be determined by dividing 1 by the number of attempts required to get a question correct - d.
-Once a user has successfully won the game of tic-tac-toe, the winning user will be displayed a message and will display their question accuracy - e.
-If the user has lost, they will be displayed a different message and will display their question accuracy - f.
-At the end of a game, the game should provide the user options on how to proceed - i.
-The game should provide the option to rematch - ii.
-The game should provide the option to end the game
+The user interface must display who's turn it is - 4.
+The user interface must display a simple math problem on the screen (two numbers between 0-10 multiplied together) and the user will be provided an input area to submit their answer to the problem - a.
+Players who answer correctly are given the opportunity to make a single move on the tic-tac-toe board - b.
+Players who fail to answer a question correctly will be given a new problem - c.
+For every question a user answers correctly, the user interface will display their accuracy - 5.
+Once a user has successfully won the game of tic-tac-toe, the user interface will display who the winning user is - 6.
+The user interface must provide a way for the user to do a rematch or reset the board